spinnaker/spinnaker.github.io/setup/ci/gcb.md

 ## Configure a Google Cloud Build stage

-To run a GCB build as part of a Spinnaker pipeline, create a stage of type *Google Cloud Build*.
-Configure the stage by selecting the GCB account to use to run the build, and entering the [build configuration YAML](https://cloud.google.com/cloud-build/docs/build-config) in the provided text box:
+To run a GCB build as part of a Spinnaker pipeline:

+1. create a stage of type *Google Cloud Build*.

+2. Configure the stage by selecting the GCB account to use to run the build, and entering the [build configuration YAML](https://cloud.google.com/cloud-build/docs/build-config) in the provided text box:
 ![](/setup/ci/gcb_config.png)
 You may also provide the build definition YAML as an artifact.

-In the *Produces Artifacts* section, you may supply any artifacts that you expect the build to create in order to make these artifacts available to downstream stages.
+3. In the *Produces Artifacts* section, you may supply any artifacts that you expect the build to create in order to make these artifacts available to downstream stages.
 Google Cloud Build supports creating either GCS or Docker image [artifacts](https://cloud.google.com/cloud-build/docs/configuring-builds/store-images-artifacts), either of which will be converted to Spinnaker artifacts and injected into the pipeline on completion of the build.